 To master the art of meeting engagement (i.e., active involvement, collaboration, and participation in meetings), meeting facilitators need a nuanced understanding of various aspects of meeting engagement techniques.
-To help you achieve this, below we provide you with a Strategic Blueprint for Active Collaboration and Productivity in Every Professional Gathering: a detailed outline focusing on the key elements of meeting engagement, supported by brief comments and links to supporting articles.
+To help you achieve this, below we provide you with a Strategic Blueprint for Active Collaboration and Productivity in Every Professional Gathering: a detailed outline focusing on the key elements of meeting engagement, supported by brief comments and links to articles that support facilitation training.

 I. Meeting Preparation